 - Receive passing scores on the Praxis Core Academic Skills for Educators if your ACT or SAT scores do not exempt you from taking the test.

 You will complete both informal and formal admission requirements while you are still enrolled as a student at Warren Wilson College.
-After graduating from Warren Wilson, you will need to apply to UNC Asheville as a post-bacalaureate teacher licensure student in order to complete the Professional Year, which consists of a semester of capstone courses and a semester clinical practice internship, commonly reffered to as student teaching.
+After graduating from Warren Wilson, you will need to apply to UNC Asheville as a post-baccalaureate teacher licensure student in order to complete the Professional Year, which consists of a semester of capstone courses and a semester clinical practice internship, commonly referred to as student teaching.
 In order to be admitted, you must graduate from Warren Wilson College with at least a 2.7 Cumulative GPA.

 What is the cost for participating in this program?

 While you are enrolled as a full-time student at Warren Wilson College, you will not pay an additional cost to take classes at UNC Asheville.
 If you are receiving financial aid, you must take at least 12 credit hours a Warren Wilson College to be considered a full-time student.
-Once you are enrolled soley at UNC Asheville as a post-baccalaureate student, you will pay the same tuition as undergraduate students.
+Once you are enrolled solely at UNC Asheville as a post-baccalaureate student, you will pay the same tuition as undergraduate students.
 Please note that if you are from another state, you will have to pay the out-of-state tuition rate.